javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/02-regexp-methods/article.md

 The function is called with arguments `func(str, p1, p2, ..., pn, offset, s)`:

 1. `str` -- the match,
-2. `p1, p2, ..., pn` -- contents of brackets (if there are any),
+2. `p1, p2, ..., pn` -- contents of parentheses (if there are any),
 3. `offset` -- position of the match,
 4. `s` -- the source string.

-If there are no brackets in the regexp, then the function always has 3 arguments: `func(str, offset, s)`.
+If there are no parentheses in the regexp, then the function always has 3 arguments: `func(str, offset, s)`.

 Let's use it to show full information about matches: